bunniesandbeatings/RefluxManifesto/README.md

     * from other stores
   * [Shared modelling](#shared-modelling) should be composed into mixins
   * Emit events so that views and other stores can react to changes.
-  * Emit action events so that other dataflows can be triggered. (this one seems like it could become hard to reason about?) [see discussion](https://github.com/spoike/refluxjs/issues/158#issuecomment-67444098)
+  * Emit action events so that other dataflows can be triggered.
+[I have some concerns](#stores-triggering-actions)

 ## Components:
    * Are dumb or smart